-Application for a recount.
+Application for a recount

-20(1) Within seven (7) days after the election any candidate may request a recount by submitting such request to the electoral officer, in which case the electoral officer shall give all candidates and voters three (3) days' notice that a recount has been requested, following which the electoral officer shall immediately convene a meeting of the candidates and the deputy electoral officer to recount the ballots.
+21(1) Within seven (7) days after the election any candidate may request a recount by submitting such request to the electoral officer, in which case the electoral officer shall give all candidates and voters three (3) days' notice that a recount has been requested, following which the electoral officer shall immediately convene a meeting of the candidates and the deputy electoral officer to recount the ballots.

-Factors to consider.
+Factors to consider

-20(2) During the recount the electoral officer shall:

-- (a) carefully examine all ballots used in the election and decide whether ballots were properly considered spoiled, discarded or rejected, and if not, include such ballots in the count of votes for each candidate; and - (b) following the recount either:

-i) declare the candidates with the most votes elected, or

-ii) if there is a tie between the candidates with the most votes, declare the candidates tied and request council to call a by-election for the candidates who are tied in accordance with subsection (11).
+- 21(2) During the recount the electoral officer shall: - (a) carefully examine all ballots used in the election and decide whether ballots were properly considered spoiled, discarded or rejected, and if not, include such ballots in the count of votes for each candidate; and - (b) following the recount either: - (i) declare the candidates with the most votes elected, or - (ii) if there is a tie between the candidates with the most votes, declare the candidates tied and hold a by-election for the candidates who are tied in accordance with the procedures in this Election Law.

-Appeal of electoral officer's decision.
+Appeal of electoral officer's decision

-20(3) Any candidate who requested a recount pursuant to subsection (1) may appeal the decision of the electoral officer to the Appeal Committee within seven (7) days of the decision.
+21(3) Any candidate who requested a recount pursuant to subsection (1) may appeal the decision of the electoral officer to the Appeal Committee within seven (7) days of the decision.

-Recount by Appeal Committee.
+Recount by Appeal Committee

-20(4) Upon receipt of an appeal, the Appeal Committee shall meet within seven (7) days to conduct a recount in accordance with subsection (4).
+21(4) Upon receipt of an appeal, the Appeal Committee shall meet within seven (7) days to conduct a recount.

-Corrupt practice appeal.
+Corrupt practice appeal